hpkhanh/smaug_experiments/README.md

 # Experiments
-Experiments for the SMAUG project
+Experiments, models and more to come for the SMAUG project